SubiyaCryolite/subiyacryolite.github.io/_posts/2017-04-18-jenesis_data_store.md

 I highly recommend the use of the [IntelliJ IDE](https://www.jetbrains.com/idea/download/) for development.

 # Contributing to Jenesis Data Store
-If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request targeting the current development branch.
+If you would like to contribute code you can do so through [Github](https://github.com/SubiyaCryolite/Jenesis-Data-Store/) by forking the repository and sending a pull request targeting the current development branch.

 When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.